2025 Year in Review

 2025 was an eventful year of progress.
 I doubled down on my health, had some pleasant career surprises, and my wife and I made time for two vacations.

-✅ Write 6 substantive pieces: Before 2023, most of my technical writing focused on RecSys and Search.
+✅ Write 6 substantive pieces: Before 2023, most of my technical writing focused on RecSys.
 In 2023 - 2024, this shifted towards applying LLMs.
-In 2024, I worked to bridge these two interests, starting with a deep dive on Improving RecSys & Search in the Age of LLMs.
-I then followed up with a technical walkthrough on finetuning an LLM-RecSys Hybrid for Steerable Recs with Semantic IDs.
+In 2025, I worked to bridge these two interests, starting with a deep dive on Improving RecSys & Search in the Age of LLMs, and then following up with a walkthrough on finetuning an LLM-RecSys Hybrid for Steerable Recs with Semantic IDs.
 The deep dive was well received and led to an invitation from the AI Engineer World’s Fair to host the first-ever LLM × RecSys track.

-The other major themes in my writing were evals—an industry where we still have much to learn and do as an industry—as well as general career and leadership advice.
+The other major themes for 2025 were evals—an area where we still have much to learn and do as an industry—as well as general leadership and writing advice.
+Here are the six pieces:

-✅ Prototype 4 apps in public: One of my all-time favorites is AI Reading Club (ARC; how it’s built).
+✅ Prototype 4 apps: One of my all-time favorites is AI Reading Club (ARC; how it’s built).
 Inspired by Karpathy’s tweet, I built ARC to help people get more out of reading.
-I wasn’t satisfied with existing ideas, like uploading PDFs to a chatbot, because I thought they neglected the reading experience of the original text.
-Building ARC gave me an opportunity to design the reading experience I wanted.
+I wasn’t satisfied with existing workarounds, like uploading PDFs to a chatbot, because I thought they distracted from the experience of reading the book.
+Building ARC gave me an opportunity to design my ideal reading experience.
 And now, it’s available on the Kindle iOS app!

 Another favorite was training an LLM-RecSys Hybrid for Steerable Recommendations with Semantic IDs.
-I started this with the expectation that it would not work, and was shocked that the model could natively return recommendations based on natural language or item ID input.
-I still recall the “mind-blown” moment while watching it train—given an input Zelda game (typically only on Nintendo) and a request to filter for similar games on Xbox, it was able to recommend three open-world RPGs on Xbox.
+The goal was to combine the world knowledge of LLMs with the behavioral-based, next-event prediction of RecSys.
+I started with the expectation that it would not work, and was shocked when the model could natively recommend items based on natural language and/or item ID input.
+I still recall the “mind-blown” moment while watching the model being trained: Given an input Zelda game (on Nintendo) and a request to filter for similar games on Xbox, it was able to recommend three action-adventures—the same genre as Zelda—on Xbox.

-I also shipped a few smaller prototypes, including building sub-agent capabilities into q-cli (before they were available anywhere) and a stock analysis app for my family.
+Other smaller prototypes include building sub-agent capabilities into q-cli (before they were available anywhere) and a stock analysis app for my family.

-✅ Health: I started running 5k weekly since July.
+✅ Health: I started running 5km weekly since July.
 While I had tried to do this previously, I was never consistent.
 Sticking to it led to noticeable improvements in my resting heart rate and VO2 max, as measured by my Apple Watch.
-Looking at the data from 2023 - 2025, I can see small but gradual improvements, which I hope to continue making progress on next year.
+Looking at the data from 2023 - 2025, I can see small but gradual improvements, and I aim to continue making progress on next year.

 Resting heart rate from 2023 - 2025